An intercomparison of generative machine learning methods for downscaling precipitation at fine spatial scales: Abstract

 \section{Abstract}

 Machine learning (ML) offers a computationally efficient approach for generating large ensembles of high-resolution climate projections, but deterministic ML methods often smooth fine-scale structures and underestimate extremes.
-While stochastic generative models show promise for predicting fine-scale weather and extremes, few studies have compared their performance under present-day and future climates.
-This study compares a previously developed conditional Generative Adversarial Network (cGAN) with an intensity constraint against different configurations of diffusion models for downscaling daily precipitation from a regional climate model (RCM) over Aotearoa New Zealand.
-Model skill is comprehensively assessed across spatial structure, distributional metrics, means, extremes, and their respective climate change signals.
-Both generative approaches outperform the deterministic baseline across most metrics and exhibit similar overall skill.
-Diffusion models better predict the fine-scale spatial structure of precipitation and the length of dry spells, but underestimate climate change signals for extreme precipitation compared to the ground truth RCMs.
-In contrast, cGANs achieve comparable skill for most metrics while better predicting the overall precipitation distribution and climate change responses for extremes at a fraction of the computational cost.
-These results demonstrate that while diffusion models can readily generate predictions with greater visual "realism", they do not necessarily better preserve climate change responses compared to cGANs with intensity constraints.
-At present, incorporating constraints into diffusion models remains challenging compared to cGANs, but may represent an opportunity to further improve skill for predicting climate change responses.
+While stochastic generative models show promise, few studies have compared their skill under both present-day and future climates.
+This study compares Generative Adversarial Networks (GANs), flow matching and diffusion models across multiple configurations for downscaling daily precipitation from a regional climate model (RCM) over New Zealand.
+Model skill is assessed across spatial structure, distributional metrics, climatological means, extremes, ensemble calibration, and climate change signals.
+Unlike GANs, diffusion and flow matching models generate predictions through many sequential steps.
+Here we show that using higher-order differential equation solvers, the number of steps required can be reduced with only a minor reduction in skill, heavily reducing the computational burden for downscaling large ensembles, which may have otherwise prevented their use in operational settings.
+Overall, GANs, flow matching and diffusion perform competitively across most metrics, except that diffusion and flow matching produce higher-fidelity predictions and better-calibrated ensembles compared to GANs --which are under-dispersive.
+Most approaches capture mean precipitation signals reasonably well, but underestimate end-of-century climate change signals of extreme precipitation, despite being trained on RCM simulations spanning the future period.
+Only one GAN and one flow matching configuration can reproduce this change signal reliably.
+These results highlight the importance of evaluating model performance across a comprehensive set of metrics, and that neither visual realism nor good skill on standard metrics guarantee skill in predicting climate change signals.